Caucasus-Rosetta/Lingua-Corpus/README.md

    This structure clearly separates data at different stages of your pipeline.

+3. `.gitignore`: Files and directories that typically we want to exclude.

-3. `README.md`: Provides an overview of the project, setup instructions, and other essential information.
+4. `README.md`: Provides an overview of the project, setup instructions, and other essential information.

-4. `CODE_OF_CONDUCT.md`: Provides an overview of code of conduct for the project.
+5. `CODE_OF_CONDUCT.md`: Provides an overview of code of conduct for the project.

-5. `LICENSE`: The license of the code of the project.
+6. `LICENSE`: The license of the code of the project.

 This structure follows several best practices: